HoudiniGraphql/houdini/README.md

 # 🎩 houdini

-The disappearing GraphQL client built for Sapper, and Sveltekit.
+The disappearing GraphQL client built for Sapper and Sveltekit.

 ## ✨&nbsp;&nbsp;Features